conwetlab/WMarket/doc/user-guide.rst

    :align: center

 In this dialog you can change the number of stars and add a brief comment to explain your decision.
-Once that you have completed the review, just click the **Submit** button.
+When you have completed the review, just click the **Submit** button.

 Once that you have reviewed an offering, you can edit or delete your review.